“Adaptation is defined as the process where a species or an organism gradually becomes better acclimated to its environment.”

 Animals that live in the grasslands like the bison have specialized teeth and digestive systems that help in breaking down the tough grass.

 Predators that ambush their prey have skin colours that closely resemble their environment.
 This enables them to blend in and sneak up to their prey.

 Grasslands near the equator have relatively high ambient temperatures.
 Hence, some herbivores such as antelopes graze at night, as this is when the vegetation has the most water content.
 The same can be said for some nocturnal predators too, as they can prevent unnecessary water loss.

 Also Read: Mammalia – Diversity in Living Organisms

-Adaptations of Animals In Tropical Rainforests
+Animal Adaptations In Tropical Rainforests

 Tropical rainforests are generally hot and humid as it is located near the equator.
 The average temperature is higher than 15 °C even in the winter and crosses 40 °C in summer.
 Rainfall is also plenty, with average annual precipitation between 60 inches to 160 inches.

 There are also extremes, with some places receiving over 400 inches annually.
 Tropical rainforests are found in India, Brazil, Central America.
 The largest tropical rainforests are found in the Amazon River Basin in South America.

 This is an important aspect in almost all biomes, including the animals that live in the tropical rainforests.
 Primarily, animals need camouflage for either predation or to avoid becoming the prey.

 The Green-Eyed Tree frog has textured flaps of skin that is designed to resemble the tree barks on which it resides.
 This adaptation helps the frog to blend in and not become prey.